fluid-project/infusion-docs/src/documents/APIChangesFrom3_0To4_0.md

 The DataSource implementation was refactored around two pseudoevents `onRead` and `onWrite` as described in the [DataSource API](DataSourceAPI.md).

-An browser implementation of <code>fluid.dataSource.url</code> has been provided, based on the XMLHttpRequest API.
+A browser implementation of `fluid.dataSource.url` has been provided, based on the [XMLHttpRequest API](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest).
 Previously this was only supported in node.js.

 #### Fluid View